What is a Bachelor of Interior Design (Commercial)?

 Career opportunities

-You will graduate with the creativity, skills and experience to create state-of-the art, attractive and appropriate commercial interiors, with the capability in engaging with a diverse range of stakeholders, so you’ll be in high demand with the world’s best interior design firms as a Designer or Consultant, or you’ll be able to start your own design firm.
+You'll graduate with the creativity, skills and experience to create boundary-pushing commercial interiors, so you’ll be in high demand.
+Work with the world’s best interior design firms as a designer or consultant, or start your own design firm.

 Potential career paths